cbg-ethz/cowwid/README.md

 - _cities_list_ - list of the city names to be plotted (as specified in table `ww_plants.tsv` during the [previous step](#building-the-variant-mutation-table)).
 - _variants_list_ - list of short names to be plotted (as specified in the "_short:_" field of the `voc/`_*_`.yaml` descriptions).
 - _variants_list_upload_ - list of short names to be plotted and updated (it is possible to specify only a subset to be uploaded.
 This is useful if there are variants which haven't been observed yet.
 You might want to watch the heatmap (and the amplicons on it) for early signs.
 But drawing curves that stay constantly at zero wouldn't be very useful).
-- _variants_pangolin_ - dictionary mapping short names to the official [PANGO lineages](https://cov-lineages.org/) that should be used during upload to [covSPECTRUM](https://cov-spectrum.ethz.ch/) (see: "_pangolin:_" fields in the `voc/`_*_`.yaml` description)
+- _variants_pangolin_ - dictionary mapping short names to the official [PANGO lineages](https://cov-lineages.org/) that should be used during upload to [CoV-Spectrum](https://cov-spectrum.ethz.ch/) (see: "_pangolin:_" fields in the `voc/`_*_`.yaml` description)
-- _amplicons_ - currently only a subset of all amplicons are listed on the heatmaps, they as specified here, including the mutations they are linking
+- _amplicons_proto_ - for each variant whose amplicons will be displayer on the heatmap, specifiy which of the tables to use (currently, only one of the protocol can be displayed per heatmap)
+- mutation that are common in variants listed in _exclude_from_ will be filtered out from variants listed in _exclusive_list_

 ### Execution